HMSAS Protea (1922): Royal Navy history

 The three ship convoy reached Madeira on 23 December 1921 and stopped in Sierra Leone to take on coal, drinking water and provisions.
-They next called at Lagos and Luanda and then Walvis Bay in South West Africa after a 14 day voyage and reached Simon's Bay on 11 January 1922, after a voyage of 50 days.
+They next called at Lagos and Luanda and then Walvis Bay in South West Africa after a 14-day voyage and reached Simon's Bay on 11 January 1922, after a voyage of 50 days.
 There was no official welcome for the first ships of the new navy, but there was a report in the Cape Times that read "His Majesty's Surveying Vessel Crozier, which with the trawlers Eden and Foyle, have been acquired by the Union Government to form the nucleus of the South African Navy, arrived here last night from England, calling en route at Gibraltar, Las Palmas, Sierra Leone, Lagos, St Paul de Loanda and Walfisch Bay.
 SM."

 South African Naval Service history

 Although being commissioned on 1 April 1922, she retained the name Crozier for a year after arriving in South Africa and was renamed HMSAS Protea on 2 December 1922.

-Image of HMSAS Protea after being refitted as a pleasure craft and renamed SS Queen of the Bay circa.
+HMSAS Protea was refitted as a pleasure craft and renamed SS Queen of the Bay circa.
 1935.